MicrosoftDocs/bot-docs/articles/bot-service-debug-channel-ngrok.md

 While ngrok is running, sign in to your Azure portal and view your bot settings to do some configuration.

-1. Select your **Bot Channels Registration** connected to your local bot.
+1. Select your bot resource connected to your local bot.

 1. Scroll down to **Configuration**.
 Copy and paste the ngrok forwarding URL in the **Messaging endpoint** field.
 Ensure that you maintain "/api/messages" at the end of the URL.